h0a/Github-Page-Template/README.md

 I choose about.md as homepage.
 The default homepage is recent post.
 To change back to this default page,
 * first, change permanlink in _pages/about.md and _data/navigation.yml to /about/ (to keep about in navbar),
 * then copy default index.htlm from [here](https://github.com/mmistakes/minimal-mistakes) into root diractory.

+To find the right icon class of the Font Awesome icon library, search the needed icon and the corresponding class on [Font Awesome](https://fontawesome.com/), e.g. <i class="fab fa-fw fa-github"></i> [Github](https://www.github.com).